Ha-Kyeong/Tom_and_Jerry/README.md

 ⬜ : This is cell.
 Tom can pass it through.
 🔵 : This is obstacle.
 Tom has to find path around the obstacle, since he cannot pass it through.

+Once cells are selected as path, those cells appear as '..' on the final map.

 ### 2. Simulation
-You can simulate the game on the terminal window by simulating "main.py" module.
-Once simulated, basic map info & organization and the result is shown on the map.
+Run '''main.py''' module to simulate the game.
+Once simulated, following results appear on the terminal:
++ information and graphics of the initial map
++ coordinates of the path that Tom has taken
++ graphics and evaluation of the final map

 This is how the result is shown on the terminal.
 ```
 >>> Tom & Jerry <<<